 All athletes should expect their boats to be checked during the event.
-Boats will be selected at random from each heat and final, the lane number will be announced and displayed on the board at the Finish Tower pontoon.
+Boats will be selected at random from each heat and final, the lane number will be announced and displayed on the board on the Boat Control pontoon.
 If your boat is found to be under the required weight or lacking sufficient buoyancy, then this will be reported to the Competition Committee, who may apply a penalty.